saymrwulf/finance-rl/notes.md

-2015-12-19T19:32:00 - Implementing approach from a new paper read last night (finance-rl) 2015-12-19T23:08:00 - Minor doc updates: linking to article on quantization (finance-rl) 2015-12-19T08:05:00 - Minor doc updates: linking to article on quantization (finance-rl)
+2015-12-19T19:32:00 - Implementing approach from a new paper read last night (finance-rl) 2015-12-19T23:08:00 - Minor doc updates: linking to article on quantization (finance-rl) 2015-12-19T08:05:00 - Minor doc updates: linking to article on quantization (finance-rl) 2015-12-19T02:24:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (finance-rl)